 On January 16, 2015, we entered into a Loan and Security Agreement with Oxford Finance LLC and Silicon Valley Bank, providing for term loans to us in an aggregate principal amount of up to \$15 million, in two tranches of \$10 million and \$5 million, respectively.
-Availability of the second tranche requires us to first achieve certain clinical milestones prior to June 30, 2016, the likelihood of which is uncertain.
+In June 2016, we irrevocably elected not to borrow the additional \$5 million available under the term loans.
 Borrowings under this loan and security agreement are secured by substantially all of our assets, excluding certain intellectual property rights.
 The loan and security agreement restricts our ability, among other things, to: